Hierarchical Randomized Smoothing: Related work

 Further research directions and orthogonal to ours include derandomized (deterministic) smoothing \citep{levine2020derandomized,levine2021improved,horvath2022derandomized,scholten2022randomized}, input-dependent smoothing \citep{sukenik2022intriguing}, and gray-box certificates \citep{mohapatra2020higher,levine2020tight,schuchardt2022invariance,scholten2022randomized,schuchardt2023provable}.

-\textbf{Robustness-accuracy trade-off.} The robustness-accuracy trade-off has been extensively discussed in the literature \citep{tsipras2019robustness,raghunathan2019adversarial,zhang2019theoretically,yang2020closer,xie2020adversarial}.
-In randomized smoothing the parameters of the smoothing distribution allow to trade robustness against accuracy \citep{cohen2019certified,mohapatra2020higher,wu2021completing}: Specifically, more noise means higher robustness but lower accuracy.
+\textbf{Robustness-accuracy trade-off.} The robustness-accuracy trade-off has been extensively discussed in the literature \citep{tsipras2019robustness,raghunathan2019adversarial,zhang2019theoretically,yang2020closer,xie2020adversarial}, including works for graph data \citep{gosch2023revisiting}.
+In randomized smoothing the parameters of the smoothing distribution allow to trade robustness against accuracy \citep{cohen2019certified,mohapatra2020higher,wu2021completing} where more noise means higher robustness but lower accuracy.
 Our framework combines two smoothing distributions while introducing parameters for both, which allows us to better control the robustness-accuracy trade-off under our threat model since we can control both -- the number of entities to smooth and the magnitude of the noise.
 Further advances in the trade-off in randomized smoothing include the work of \citet{levine2020derandomized} against patch-attacks, \citet{schuchardt2021collective,schuchardt2023localized} for collective robustness certification, and \citet{scholten2022randomized} for graph neural networks.
-Other techniques include consistency regularization \citep{jeong2020consistency}, denoised smoothing \citep{salman2020denoised} and compositional architectures/ensemble techniques \citep{muller2021certify,horvath2022boosting,horvath2022robust}.
+Other techniques include consistency regularization \citep{jeong2020consistency}, denoised smoothing \citep{salman2020denoised} and ensemble techniques \citep{muller2021certify,horvath2022boosting,horvath2022robust}.
 Notably, our method is orthogonal to such enhancements since we derive certificates for a novel, flexible smoothing distribution to better control such trade-offs.